 The Chinese government imposes heavy censorship on internet use within the country.
 These restrictions are known collectively as China’s Great Firewall, and they present a real problem to travelers and ex-pats staying or living in China.
 However, you can bypass the Great Firewall with a VPN like ExpressVPN.
 Here, we’ll explain Chinese internet blocking in more detail and show how to use ExpressVPN safely in China.

-The internet censorship policy is nothing new; most countries block access to websites that host illegal material, for instance.
+Internet censorship is nothing new; most countries block access to websites that host illegal material, for instance.
 That said, China’s restrictions are numerous and far-reaching.
 Social media sites and messaging apps like Facebook, Instagram, Twitter, and WhatsApp are blocked, so it’s hard to stay in touch with friends and family in other countries.
-Further, with dissenting opinions readily quashed online and major western news sites inaccessible, it’s challenging to find unbiased information about the wider world.
+Furthermore, with dissenting opinions readily quashed online and major Western news sites inaccessible, it’s challenging to find unbiased information about the wider world.

 Can ExpressVPN beat Chinese internet restrictions?

 Although most VPNs no longer work in China, ExpressVPN still does.
-This provider doesn’t have any server locations in China, so it doesn’t have to monitor its users’ online activities or comply with other aspects of Chinese data-retention legislation.
+This provider has no server locations in China, so it doesn’t have to monitor its users’ online activities or comply with other aspects of Chinese data-retention legislation.
 Additionally, this makes it far less likely that the service’s hardware will be bugged by government operatives.
-Sadly, this isn’t a fringe conspiracy theory and it happened recently to Apple and Amazon servers.
+Sadly, this isn’t a fringe conspiracy theory, and it has happened before to Apple and Amazon servers.

 This service takes information security seriously.
 It uses 256-bit AES encryption, perfect forward secrecy, and protection against DNS, IPv6, and WebRTC leaks to keep your online activities private at all times.
 There’s also an internet kill switch protection feature (desktop only) that immediately stops all traffic if your VPN connection drops suddenly.
 Best of all, ExpressVPN doesn’t log any personally identifiable information.
 It even allows you to pay in Bitcoin for increased anonymity.
-Standard payment methods are available also.
+Standard payment methods are also available.